ash-bergs/pantry-pal/README.md

 To handle bundling in the Github Pages deploy another branch was set up, `gh-pages`, and a workflow was introduced to the project that’s responsible for compiling the project code and outputting to the gh-pages branch on deploy.

-### 1.2 (currently working)
+### 1.2

 - Implements Typescript
 - Download current shopping list
 - Upload a shopping list file
 - Resetting app (service worker and db contents) elegantly when deployed

 Now that we're bundling, and the code base continues to grow, it was time to add TypeScript.
-This probably should have been done sooner, but moving the codebase over to ts wasn't too painful, and having it in place will help us avoid developer-introduced bugs.
+This probably should have been done sooner, but moving the codebase over to TS wasn't too painful, and having it in place will help us avoid developer-introduced bugs.

+### 1.3 (currently working)

+- Introduces Lists and user Pantry
+- Adds enhanced caching of lists
+- Adds user reminders for fresh food items, if reminders have been turned on in settings
+- ☝️ On that note, enhanced user settings and settings persistance

 ### Design